Saving Stream Peer To Peer Lending Review

 During loan releases, the secondary market part of the website experiences severe slowdowns.
 Try to buy a loan part and the dreaded spinning ball can keep you guessing for minutes whether or not your purchase was successful.
 I’ve found that if my purchase was successful, my Available Funds amount will change instantly even though the page is still thinking.
 There is also a nasty Google Captcha verification that can rear its ugly head after two or three attempts at buying.
 This Captcha has made purchasing on the secondary market extremely difficult when demand is high.

-When I first began investing in Saving Stream, the secondary market was a beautiful feature since you were able to move in and out of loans very easily.
-Nowadays, high demand has made the secondary market extremely competitive but this may change in March 2017.
+When I first began investing in Saving Stream, the secondary market was a beautiful feature since you were able to buy and sell loans very easily.
+Then lender demand outgrew supply.
+Now the need to have funds in your account has slowed the secondary market demand.
 Post Brexit loan supply has highlighted the reality of how lenders may not be able to sell loan pieces during economic changes.
 With this in mind, I invest in loans I’m prepared to hold long term.
 Since the loan supply has reduced, it’s important not be tempted to over invest in any single loan.
 The key to Saving Stream (and every peer to peer platform) is diversification.

-When possible, I sell loans that are within 45 days of ending and reinvest the money into the newest loans.
+When possible, I sell loans that are within 45 days of ending unless I’m extremely confident in the security.
+I reinvest sold loan money into the newest loans.
 A fresh loan book means decreased default risk since loans term interest is collected in advance.

 Saving Stream is highly recommended for anyone looking to lend within the property sector.
 12% annual returns do mean a higher level of risk so prepare for some defaults in the event of economic changes in the UK.
 Saving Stream lessens risk by including a provision, securing loans with property and collecting loan repayments in advance.